 Loading at Walmart

-In Walmart stores Visa and Mastercard gift cards can be loaded either at the kiosk or at any register.
+In Walmart stores Visa and Mastercard gift cards can be loaded at any register although some stores require you to go to the MoneyCenter.
 Make sure to tell the cashier you are using a debit card if paying at the register.
-While the Mastercard gift cards work normally at the kiosk, loading them at a register can be a little tricky since the system initially sees them as a credit card.
-Here is a detailed work around.
+Mastercard gift cards often run as credit and thus can be problematic at Walmart.
+Here is a detailed work around that works at some stores, but not others.

 Buy Merchant Gift Cards

 Merchant gift cards have become big business.
 We often cover deals for merchant gift cards on sale for up to 20% off.
-You can use Visa or Mastercard gift cards to purchase merchant gift cards at almost every major retailer.
+You can use Visa or Mastercard gift cards to purchase merchant gift cards at almost every major retailer and on eBay via PayPal.

 I generally don’t recommend stockpiling merchant gift cards, but if you find a gift card deal for a merchant that you frequent often, it can be a great solution.
 Many stores also offer fuel and other rewards for the purchase of merchant gift cards which can help to stack the savings. eBay is also your friend when it comes to gift card deals.